 Offering both a BS in Atmospheric Science and a BS in Environmental Science, the Department of Atmospheric and Environmental Sciences (DAES) provides students the educational tools for careers in meteorology and environmental science.
 Students have access to internships with the National Weather Service as well as opportunities to conduct research on environmental issues such as air pollution, water and soil contamination, climate change, and biodiversity.

-B.S. in Atmospheric Science
+B.S. in Atmospheric Science (Meteorology)

 The Atmospheric Science undergraduate program provides a broad background in three fundamental areas of atmospheric science: synoptic (observations and weather forecasting), dynamic (theory and computer modeling), and physical (lightning, acid rain, cloud physics, and atmospheric chemistry).